Biography

 Research and scholarship

-My main research interests lie in the areas of comparative and international employment relations and human resource management, employee representation and ‘employee voice’ as well as health, safety, and wellbeing at work, and health and safety representation.
-In the past, I have explored the role of European Works Councils (EWCs), placing the research in the wider context of European integration and European social policy, and the challenges globalisation and restructuring activities pose on employment relations and human resource management.
+My main research interests lie in the areas of comparative and international employment relations and human resource management, employee representation and ‘employee voice’, health, safety, and wellbeing at work, and H&S representation, as well as employability and Scholarship of Teaching and Learning (SoTL).
+In the past, I have extensively explored the role of European Works Councils (EWCs), placing the research in the wider context of European integration and European social policy, and the challenges globalisation and restructuring activities pose on employment relations and human resource management.
 This research was located in the pulp and paper industry.
-I am currently in the process of developing new research projects exploring health, safety, and wellbeing, and health and safety representation.
+I am currently in the process of developing new research projects exploring employability and Scholarship of Teaching and Learning (SoTL) related topics.

 I welcome doctoral students especially in my specific areas of research interest of employee representation and ‘employee voice’, comparative and international employment relations and human resource management as well as health, safety, and wellbeing.